mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/readme.md

 **5th October 2025:**
 ----------------------------------------------------------------------------------------------------------

-  Dashboard created for integration of LSTM results with XGBoost and comparison between models on validation datasets.
+  Dashboard created for Hyperparameter tuning, Optimization of LSTM and ensemble models.

   Downloading of trained datasets available through dashboard